You might have seen some lights coming on the sides of your monitor or your TV screen which you can notice when you view the black color screen.

 The IPS Glow can be seen by the human eye as a faint light coming from either corner of the screen.

-It does not affect your ability to see accurate colors, only that there may be some IPS Glow present on the display which could cause eye strain if you are sensitive to seeing it for long periods of time.
+It does not affect your ability to see accurate colors, only that there may be some IPS Glow present on the display which could cause eye strain if you are sensitive to seeing it for long periods.

 So, Is IPS Glow a defect?
 IPS glow is not a defect rather it comes from the normal process during the manufacture of the IPS display.